jadercorrea/elixir_generator.vim/README.md

   use ExUnit.Case, async: true
   require Shopping.Cart, as: Cart

-  test "some method without param" do
+  test "some_method/0" do
     assert Cart.some_method == {:ok}
   end

-  test "some method with param" do
+  test "some_method/1" do
     assert Cart.some_method(1) == {:ok, [1]}
   end
 end